SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/trend_micro_deep_security.md

 ### Enable Syslog forwarding

+To enable syslog forwarding, for Trend Micro Deep Security, please follow [this guide](https://help.deepsecurity.trendmicro.com/20_0/on-premise/event-syslog.html).
+For Trend Micro Workload Security, please refer to [this documentation](https://cloudone.trendmicro.com/docs/workload-security/event-syslog/)

-Log on your Workload Security console and follow [this guide](https://cloudone.trendmicro.com/docs/workload-security/event-syslog/) to enable logs forwarding.
+Log on your Security console.
 Provide the IP and the listening port (`514`) of the log concentrator and select `CEF` as the event format.

 #### Direct forwarding